brettchalupa/projectbook/src/general-graphical-apps/habit-tracker.md

 # Habit Tracker

-**The gist:** build an app that lets users succcessfully mark when they've completed a daily habit.
+**The gist:** build an app that lets users successfully mark when they've completed a daily habit.

 I find it helpful to track any new habit I want to start.
 Maybe it's practice guitar or meditate.
 Maybe it's go for a walk.